Amphastar Pharmaceuticals Is it time to Buy before this week’s earning report Stock market Insights & financial analysis

 Earnings results for Amphastar Pharmaceuticals (NASDAQ:AMPH)

-Amphastar Pharmaceuticals, Inc. is estimated to report earnings on 03/11/2021.
-The upcoming earnings date is derived from an algorithm based on a company’s historical reporting dates.
-Our vendor, Zacks Investment Research, might revise this date in the future, once the company announces the actual earnings date.
-According to Zacks Investment Research, based on 3 analysts’ forecasts, the consensus EPS forecast for the quarter is $0.13.
+Amphastar Pharmaceuticals, Inc. is expected* to report earnings on 03/15/2021 after market close.
+The report will be for the fiscal Quarter ending Dec 2020.
+According to Zacks Investment Research, based on 2 analysts’ forecasts, the consensus EPS forecast for the quarter is $0.14.
 The reported EPS for the same quarter last year was $0.07.

 Analyst Opinion on Amphastar Pharmaceuticals (NASDAQ:AMPH)